bunion removal treatment surgery minimally invasive

 • Your foot will be bandaged and taped using a personalised bandaging technique which allows the physiological healing process to spontaneously restructure the foot and avoid any additional stress caused by arbitrary immobilisation.
 You will be required to wear this for up to 25-30 days before returning to the clinic.

-• Once our specialist nursing team are happy with your recovery post-surgery and feel you are safe to return home, you will be discharged and allowed to leave the hospital accompanied by a family member or friend.
+• Once our specialist nursing team are happy with your recovery post-surgery and feels you are safe to return home, you will be discharged and allowed to leave the hospital accompanied by a family member or friend.

 You will then be encouraged to bear weight on your foot shortly after your procedure to encourage the correct physiological readjustments and you will be able to walk out of the hospital without the need for crutches after your procedure.
 The bones are left to heal in a more natural position, resulting in better comfort and functionality post-procedure.